-Here’s a breakdown of different types of diaper inserts and answers to all your questions.
+In this post, I will breakdown the different types of diaper inserts and find answers to all your questions like:

-Whether you’re a veteran at cloth diapering or a newbie, it can be overwhelming when you start looking at all of the choices in how to cloth diaper and what type of cloth diapers to use.
+Even if you’re a veteran at cloth diapering, it can be overwhelming when you start looking at all of the choices in how to cloth diaper and what type of cloth diapers to use.
+That’s why I have a whole post dedicated to helping you choose which cloth diapers would be best for your family.

 What are cloth diaper inserts?

 Cloth diaper inserts are the part of the diaper that absorbs liquid.
 They are essentially the “workhorse” of the cloth diaper.
-For example, a pocket diaper with no insert, well, it wouldn’t do you any good at all!
+For example, a pocket diaper with no insert, well, it wouldn’t do you any good at all because it would essentially just work as a diaper cover.

-Cloth diaper inserts usually come with a cloth diaper, but they are available to buy individually.
+Cloth diaper inserts usually come with pocket diapers, but they are available to buy individually for extra absorbency.

-Cloth diaper inserts can also be referred to as boosters.
+Cloth diaper inserts can also be referred to as boosters or doublers.
 Just think of adding an extra insert as in “boosting the absorbency”.
-Boosters are simply extra cloth diaper inserts.
+Boosters are simply extra cloth diaper inserts, which is why inserts are also sold separately.

 Cloth diaper liners sit on the top layer of a diaper and protect your baby’s bottom, as well as the cloth diaper.